EpykLab/gryt-ci/docs/flyio_deployment.md

 ### How It Works

-1. When the `FlyDeployStep` runs, it checks if an `auth` parameter was provided
+1. Pipeline checks if `auth_steps` are provided
-2. If auth is provided and not yet authenticated, it calls `auth.authenticate()`
+2. All auth steps execute sequentially **before** any runners start
 3. The `FlyAuth.authenticate()` method reads the token from the environment variable
 4. It authenticates to Fly.io using `fly auth token` command
 5. Authentication is tracked in the database (if `data` is provided)
-6. Subsequent steps with the same auth instance will skip re-authentication
+6. If authentication succeeds, the auth instance is marked as authenticated
+7. If any auth step fails, pipeline execution stops immediately
+8. Once all auth steps succeed, pipeline runners execute

 ### Local Development vs CI/CD

-- **Local Development**: You can omit the `auth` parameter if you're already logged in via `fly auth login`
+- **Local Development**: You can omit `auth_steps` if you're already logged in via `fly auth login`
-- **CI/CD**: Use `FlyAuth` with the `FLY_API_TOKEN` environment variable for automated deployments
+- **CI/CD**: Use `FlyAuth` in `auth_steps` with the `FLY_API_TOKEN` environment variable for automated deployments

 ## Configuration Options